unioneplatform/proto/README.md

 * TBD

-The generated OpenAPI documentation can be found [here](./generated/index.html).
+The OpenAPI documentation files are generated in this [repo](https://github.com/unioneplatform/api-docs).